-The one thing I always tell clients is “the only way out is in.”
+The one thing we always tell our clients is “the only way out is in.”
 When it comes to discomfort, we instinctively want to do whatever we can to avoid pain.
 We push it down, cover it up with pain relievers, drink more caffeine, and turn to food for comfort.

 It may be a temporary strategy.
 Down the line, it always catches up.
 The excess caffeine only adds to adrenal fatigue, new symptoms present themselves, and your relationship with food and your body suffers.
 You can try to numb and ignore it, your body can’t.

-I invite you to consider one of the most powerful, and life-changing strategies I teach my clients: dive deeper into and find the clues to your healing in your story.
+We invite you to consider one of the most powerful, and life-changing strategies we teach our clients: dive deeper into and find the clues to your healing in your story.

 Not many children report feeling fatigued.
 When they get tired, they fall asleep, and usually wake up feeling like themselves again.
 Therefore, for most adults, fatigue is something that showed up after more of life happened.